pykhaz/khcolors/docs/explanation.md

 <img src="./assets/cos_sin_x.png" alt="cos_sin_x.png" width="600" />
 </figure>

-In case of each of the colour variables, the name of the colour can be conveniently chosen simply by typing in the terminal:
+In case of each of the colour variables, the name of the colour could be conveniently chosen simply by typing in the terminal:

 ```bash